HenrikBengtsson/parallelly/revdep/problems.md

 ## In both

 *   checking package dependencies ...
-ERROR
+NOTE
     ```
-    Package required but not available: ‘skimr’

-    Packages suggested but not available for checking:
+    Package suggested but not available for checking: ‘userfriendlyscience’
-      'shinytest', 'ufs', 'userfriendlyscience'

-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
-    manual.
+    ```

+*   checking dependencies in R code ...
+NOTE
+    ```
+    Namespaces in Imports field not imported from:
+      ‘graphics’ ‘jsonlite’ ‘rlang’ ‘tidyselect’ ‘vctrs’
+      All declared Imports should be used.
+    ```

+*   checking data for non-ASCII characters ...
+NOTE
+    ```
+      Note: found 65 marked UTF-8 strings
     ```

 # condvis2